Introduction

 Stripe takes around 3–5 business days to settle transactions, which can delay operations.
 Faster payout options from platforms like Xflow speed up cash flow and allow businesses to make better financial decisions.

-Indian businesses can lower costs by using platforms like Xflow that offer mid‑market FX rates, 1% flat fees, and local settlement rails.
+Indian businesses can lower costs by using platforms like Xflow that offer mid‑market FX rates, competitive tiered pricing., and local settlement rails.
 This eliminates hidden charges, reduces transfer times, and improves profit margins of global payments.